 I generally consider insider ownership to be a good thing.
 However, on some occasions it makes it more difficult for other shareholders to hold the board accountable for decisions.

 Our most recent data indicates that insiders own some shares in Omni Bridgeway Limited.
 It has a market capitalization of just AU$986m, and insiders have AU$43m worth of shares, in their own names.
 This shows at least some alignment.
 You can click here to see if those insiders have been buying or selling.

 General Public Ownership

 It's always worth thinking about the different groups who own shares in a company.
 But to understand Omni Bridgeway better, we need to consider many other factors.
-Case in point: We've spotted 3 warning signs for Omni Bridgeway you should be aware of, and 1 of them doesn't sit too well with us.
+For instance, we've identified 2 warning signs for Omni Bridgeway that you should be aware of.

 If you are like me, you may want to think about whether this company will grow or shrink.
 Luckily, you can check this free report showing analyst forecasts for its future.

 NB: Figures in this article are calculated using data from the last twelve months, which refer to the 12-month period ending on the last date of the month the financial statement is dated.
 This may not be consistent with full year annual report figures.

 This article by Simply Wall St is general in nature.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Simply Wall St has no position in any stocks mentioned.

 Have feedback on this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email editorial-team (at) simplywallst.com.